openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

   <http://www.timeanddate.com/worldclock/converter.html>`_.

-To specify a name for the assignment as well as start and due dates for all learner responses, complete these steps.
+To specify a name for the assignment as well as start and due dates for all learner responses, follow these steps.

 #.
-In the ORA component editor, select the **Settings** tab.
+In the ORA component editor, select **Settings**.

 #.
 Next to **Display Name**, enter the name you want to give the assignment.